 In the late 1800s, to become a policyholder of either Ixonia Mutual Fire Insurance Company or Watertown Mutual Fire Insurance Company, one was required to sign an undertaking.
 The undertaking bound them and their heirs to a pro rata share of all losses, which was a percentage based on the amount for which their policy was insured.
 After a loss occurred the Board of Directors would levee the assessment to pay for the loss.
-[Read more…] about Early Challenges for a Young Mutual
+[Read more…] about By the Minutes: Early Challenges for a Young Mutual

 Last week wind gusts in excess of 60 mph left many southern Wisconsin homeowners with fallen trees, damaged structures, and loss of doors or shingles.